 NDC and other targets

-To quantify the 2030 NDC target we use the BAU and the sectoral distribution from Indonesia’s NDC document – taken at face value and without harmonisation to historical data (Republic of Indonesia 2016).
+To quantify the 2030 NDC target we use the BAU and the sectoral distribution from Indonesia’s NDC document – taken at face value and without harmonisation to historical data (Republic of Indonesia, 2016).
+We consider that NDC targets are presented in SAR GWP.
+Therefore, we convert the values to AR4 GWP assuming that the 10-year historical ratio between emissions in SAR and AR4 remains stable up to 2030.

 The CAT takes the absolute emissions level excluding LULUCF by 2030 given in the official documents for the unconditional targets.

 The NDC does not provide an absolute emissions level for the 2020 target.
-To quantify the 2020 pledge, the CAT assumes the sectoral contribution to emissions reduction from Indonesia’s Second Biennial Update Report (BUR), which implicitly assumes that the 2020 pledge and the NDC targets are based on the same BAU.
-The Second BUR shows that the LULUCF sector is responsible for around 80% of the emissions reduction in 2020.
+To quantify the 2020 pledge, the CAT assumes the sectoral contribution to emissions reduction from Indonesia’s BUR2, which implicitly assumes that the 2020 pledge and the NDC targets are based on the same BAU.
+The BUR2 shows that the LULUCF sector is responsible for around 80% of the emissions reduction in 2020.

 We construct the range of current policy projections based on different assumptions of what might happen to the coal-heavy power sector in Indonesia in the future.
-The scenarios are based on the reference “Business-as-usual” scenario from the Asia Pacific Energy Research Centre (APERC), which "assumes current policies and trends continue" (APERC 2019), and on Indonesia’s 10-year electricity supply plan RUPTL 2019–2028 (Republic of Indonesia 2019).
+Two scenarios are based on the reference “Business-as-usual” scenario from the Asia Pacific Energy Research Centre (APERC), which "assumes current policies and trends continue" (APERC, 2019), and on Indonesia’s 10-year electricity supply plan RUPTL 2021–2030 (Republic of Indonesia, 2021).
+A third scenario is based on the current policy projection developed by IESR and Agora Energiewende (IESR; Agora Energiewende, 2021).
+As this scenario was developed considering the 2019-2028 RUPTL, we adjust for the impact of the new 2021-2030 RUPTL.

 According to APERC, the share of coal in power generation will decrease from 56% in 2016 to 55% in 2020, 50% in 2025 and then increase again to 51% in 2030.
 The APERC scenario is developed by an independent organisation and is used as an alternative development pathway since it is based on its own GDP and energy demand projections.
 The implementation of the RUPTL 2021-2030 leads to coal shares of 62% in 2025 and 64% in 2030.

-We subsequently add non-energy and non-CO2 emission projections from the BUR2 and harmonise the resulting time series with energy-CO2 projections.
+We subsequently harmonise these time series with energy-CO2 projections.
 The emissions levels are sensitive to the method of harmonisation.
 Thus, we apply two methods:

 Both methods are included in the range presented for current policy projections.